 4. Project Mentor

-Onboarding a member to an existing project will always have some challenges but learning and understanding how to manage it often comes from having a go-to person or project buddy on the project.
+Onboarding a member to an existing project will always have some challenges.
+Learning and understanding how to manage these challenges comes from having a go-to person or project buddy.
+During the first several weeks plan to stay in touch with the new member and let them know how they can reach out to you.
+Schedule set check-in times with the new employee and provide space for the member to ask questions, request clarification, or even raise concerns.
 Whether the team is small or large it is helpful to have a project buddy from the existing team that they will be working closely with for their first several months on the job or longer.
 This system holds the entire team accountable, as it is a great way to ensure everyone on the team is responsible for supporting one another.

 Lastly, if you want the new project member to be successful it starts with you setting them up for success.
 If they fail, we all fail.
 If they succeed, we all succeed – thus leading to a successful project.